sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 When a requestor submits a request to create a system, the designated agency officer(Deputy Director or above) receives an email to process this request.

-To approve or reject a system creation request, the approver needs to:
+To approve or reject a system creation request, the **Approver** needs to:

 1. Review the attachments in the email notification.